 See all of the best cheap fitness trackers below.

 What are the best cheap fitness trackers?

 The Fitbit Inspire HR is another top choice for shoppers.
 As an entry-level fitness tracker, it covers all the basics: it costs $100, offers heart-rate monitoring and step-counting, and sports a comfortable, compact design.
-Plus it benefits from the company’s excellent companion app.
-It’s clear that Fitbit created the Inspire HR for people who are new to fitness tracking and looking for a motivational device.
 For the price, the Inspire HR is the best you can buy, although you should check out the best Fitbits for more options from the popular fitness tracking brand.

 The best cheap fitness trackers you can buy today